marcus-downing/drupal-odbc-sqlsrv/README.md

  * PHP 5.3 or above
  * Drupal 7, obviously

+Note that the Microsoft driver is built with Red Hat Linux, and [may require extra work to install on other versions](https://blog.afoolishmanifesto.com/posts/install-and-configure-the-ms-odbc-driver-on-debian/).

 FreeTDS is an alternative to the Microsoft driver.
 See notes near the bottom.

 ### ODBC settings